 & YOUR ACTIONS ARE THE HABITS THAT MAKE YOUR LIFE

-Here are a couple of book recommendations that teach resilience, growth mindset, problem solving and letting go to make room for positive change.
+Here's your list of book recommendations that teach resilience, growth mindset, problem solving and letting go to make room for positive change.

-For our Kids:
+For Our Kids:

 *Even Superheros Have Bad Days - by Shelly Becker